What is Powerswitch?

 How is it funded?

-Consumer Powerswitch is supported by Consumer NZ, Electricity Authority, Gas Industry Company and the following retailers: Contact Energy, Ecotricity, Electra Energy, Electric Kiwi, Flick Electric Co., Genesis Energy, GLO-BUG, Energy Online, Mercury, Meridian, Nova Energy, P2P Power, Paua to the People, Powershop, Pulse Energy, Tiny Mighty Power, Trustpower.
+Consumer Powerswitch is supported by Consumer NZ, Electricity Authority, Gas Industry Company and the following retailers: Contact Energy, Ecotricity, Electra Energy, Electric Kiwi, Flick Electric Co., Genesis Energy, GLO-BUG, Energy Online, Mercury, Meridian, NextGen Energy, Nova Energy, P2P Power, Paua to the People, Powershop, Pulse Energy, Tiny Mighty Power, Trustpower.

 What can I use it for?

 Powerswitch is designed to provide comparisons for primary residences and not businesses or baches.
 If you are using Powerswitch to compare plans for a non-primary residence, it's possible that some listed plans won't be available to you.

 Powerswitch does not cover apartments as the separate agreements landlords or development companies may arrange preclude us from being able to give meaningful comparisons.

 We advise consumers who want to switch to:

 Important: before signing a rental agreement or buying an apartment, check you have a choice of power companies available to you.
 Check your tenancy or electricity supply agreement allows you to switch retailers.
 Otherwise you could be locked into a contract and have to pay whatever your building's electricity supplier (and any middle-man company) charges.

 We take the information you provide about your pattern of electricity and gas use, and information from your bill (if you provide it), and estimate how much energy you will use in a year.

 Using this estimate, we compare the different pricing plans available to you and identify the cheapest.
 Results also include prompt and electronic payment discounts.